The Art of Peking Opera: Techniques and Traditions

 How Peking Opera Began and How It Has Changed Over Time

 In the 1790s, four Anhui opera troupes came to Beijing to play for the royal court.
 This is where Peking Opera got its start.
 Over time, these troupes mixed styles from around the world with Beijing's own style, which is what we now call Peking Opera.
-The art form did very well during the Qing Dynasty and kept changing by taking parts from other opera styles and folk arts.
-Even though it had problems during the Cultural Revolution, Peking Opera has come back to life and continues to amaze people all over the world.
+The art form did very during the Qing Dynasty and kept changing by taking parts from other opera styles and folk arts.
+Even though it had problems during the Cultural Revolution, Peking Opera has come back to life and continues to amaze all over the world.

 Traditional Asian Theater Music